Intsights/sergeant/examples/8_multiple_slaves_stop/README.md

 ## Description
-This example shows how one slave asks for a stop also stopping the other slaves
+This example demonstrates how one slave that asks for a stop causes all the other supervised slaves to stop too

 ## Usage